At 5 weeks pregnant you’re now likely to suspect, or know, you’re pregnant.

 Prior to missing a period, some women notice cramping from implantation.

-At 5 weeks pregnant, cramping is associated with the expansion of the uterus.
+But at 5 weeks pregnant, cramping is most often associated with the expansion of the uterus.

 Cramping without bleeding is usually not a concern.
 Contact your care provider if you have any of the following: